gpolaert/agileek.github.io/_posts/2019-05-07-automatic_aws_ecr_get_login_with_systemd.md

 layout: post
 title: "Login to AWS ECR using systemd"
 categories: [docker, terminal]
-date:   2017-07-18
+date:   2019-05-07
 tags: [aws, ecr, docker, systemd]
 ---

 ## First try without systemd

-At EasyMile, we use AWS ECR to manage the docker images.
+During my previous mission, we used AWS ECR to manage the docker images.

 > Amazon EC2 Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.

 For someone to be able to store/retrieve docker images, you have to be authenticated.
 AWS CLI provides a command which takes your credentials and generate a token, authenticating the user for 12 hours.

-Our continous integration servers (ie. Jenkins nodes) need to access to the ECR so we had to provide an automatic mechanism.
+Our continuous integration servers (ie. Jenkins nodes) needed to access to the ECR so we had to provide an automated mechanism.

 The first idea was to use 2 crons:

 * The first on @reboot, to ensure the machine will be authenticated upon reboot.
 * The second every 11 hours.

-This was a not good enough idea, sometimes it didn't work but we didn't know why and it was difficult to investigate.
-(The @reboot didn't work at all, since it appears to only work as root user and we weren't using root)
+This was not a good idea, sometimes it did not work and it was difficult to know why.
+(In fact, the @reboot only works when using root, which we try to avoid)

 ## Systemd